 - Many marketplaces offer education and training resources to help you succeed

 Marketplaces enable you to trade off the reputation of the existing site, which helps build customers much more easily and quickly than striking out on your own.
-Look up guides about how to sell products on Amazon for beginners; to find additional resources as a guide to online retail.
+Look up guides about how to sell products on Amazon for beginners to find additional resources as a guide to online retail.

-Build Trust and Reliability
+Build trust and reliability

 Anyone who runs a successful online business will tell you that good customer feedback is everything when it comes to attracting retail customers and keeping existing customers coming back.
 Consumers can’t touch and feel your product before buying and, especially if you’re selling from your own website, they don’t even know the products exist.
 Reviews are critical for making sales, so much so that Amazon has stringent rules governing reviews to ensure fake reviews aren’t manufactured to unfairly support your product.
 As you can see in the image below, gaining good ratings/ reviews has a huge impact on building consumer trust in your brand for all ages, especially younger consumers.
 Also consider that the number 1 factor impacting trust, delivering quality products and services, greatly impacts gaining good reviews.

 With the growth of review sites such as Trustpilot, Yelp, Google Local, and many more, gaining reviews is now a goal unto itself.
 Having a few bad experiences made public by disgruntled customers can sink your online retail plans, but having no reviews is almost as bad.
 So, in addition to gaining sales, you also need to encourage buyers to review your products, which is often harder than getting the sale in the first place.
 Think about incentives that drive customer reviews or contests to encourage them.
 Make reviewing easy and be sure to post reviews on your website or conform to the requirements established by marketplaces to post reviews.

 To guard against bad reviews, it’s important to ensure you’re fully prepared to deliver the products you offer and have contingency plans in place to handle common problems such as delivery delays, damage in transit, or stock outages before you start your online retail business!
 Whether you sell through your own website or through a marketplace, create a clear customer service system so you’re able to quickly respond to any issues and keep your reputation intact as you build your retail business.